SellamiAhmed2018/Codingbat-Problems/README.md

 281 problems : I didn't solve (MAP-1 , MAP-2 , Functional-1 , Functional-2) ,

-since they can only be solved in Java (they're also not that hard !) .
+since they can only be solved in Java (they're also not that hard !) ; let me know if you want

+their solutions in JAVA ; or you can find it on the internet anyway .

 String-3 , Array-3 and Recursion-2 are the hardest problems on the website .